Clay County Detention Center

 Search for an Inmate in Clay County

-Those who are found guilty and sentenced to a term of less than one year, will do their time in this county.
-Those sentenced to longer terms will be sent to either the Kentucky State Prison System or the Federal Bureau of Prisons.
+Inmates serving less than one year will do their time at this jail, while those with longer sentences will be transferred to the Kentucky State Prison System or the Federal Bureau of Prisons.

 Phone: 606-598-2133